It Just Needs One Thing...

 The Arbor Financial Renovation Loan could be the answer for you.
 The renovation loan lets you make upgrades now and pay over time, so you can create a place you're proud to call home.
 The loan includes both the cost to buy the house (or refinance it) AND the cost to make improvements, and pay for them over the life of your loan.
 This way, you can make sure that your dream home is really YOUR dream home in every way.

 From room additions and kitchen remodels, to landscaping, paint or a new pool, call us today at 269.544.3105 and find out what our team can do for you!

 How Does It Work?

-In some cases, these improvements can be delayed with the purchase of a home, because buyers may not have cash to allocate to down payment and mortgage, while still having enough to renovate the house.
+In some cases, these improvements can be delayed with the purchase of a home because buyers may not have cash to allocate to a down payment and mortgage, while still having enough to renovate the house.
 The Renovation Loan is Arbor Financial's way of changing that for our members.